ITM-Kitware/steerable-pluralism-llm-regression/README.md

 # Steerable Pluralism: Pluralistic Alignment via Few-Shot Comparative Regression
-Github repo corresponding to our AIES 2025 Paper: "Steerable Pluralism: Pluralistic Alignment via Few-Shot Comparative Regression."
+Github repo corresponding to our AIES 2025 paper: "Steerable Pluralism: Pluralistic Alignment via Few-Shot Comparative Regression."
-It includes reframing of the MIC and Helpsteer2 datasets as steerable benchmarks and the implementation of our few-shot comparative regression-based alignment for LLM decison making.
+This repo includes the reframing of the MIC and Helpsteer2 datasets as steerable benchmarks and the implementation of our few-shot comparative regression-based alignment approach for LLM decision making.

-Paper: TODO

 ### Set-Up
-We reccomend using a virtual Python environment.
-Dependencies can be installed by calling:
+We recommend using a virtual Python environment to manage dependencies.
+Python dependencies can be installed by calling:
 ```
 python -m pip install -r requirements.txt
 ```